ArneBinder/recursive-embedding/README.md

 # recursive-embedding (rec-emb)

-Train embeddings for hierarchical structured data. recursive-embedding is a research project.
+Train embeddings for hierarchically structured data. recursive-embedding is a research project.

 ## Idea